-Only small-scale activity will be supported and this has been specified as businesses that process less than 10,000 tonnes of timber per annum.
+Only small-scale activity will be supported.
+This has been specified as businesses that harvest or extract less than 10,000 tonnes of roundwood per annum or timber processing equipment with less than 5,000 tonnes per annum of output.